 2. Sustainable is also used to describe business viability.

-Just as it applies to the health of the planet, sustainable can apply to the health of a business.
+Just as it applies to the health of the planet, sustainability can apply to the health of a business.
 It is all too easy to confuse the two meanings when used to describe a food company.
-For instance, a small-batch granola company can be an entirely unsustainable from a business standpoint while sourcing only sustainably produced ingredients.
+For instance, a small-batch granola company can be entirely unsustainable from a business standpoint while sourcing only sustainably produced ingredients.
 But, perhaps more frequently, a restaurant can be sustainable at operating efficiently at a profit, yet pay its workers horribly and rely on factory-farm meat from sick animals.
 Both could be called a “sustainable food business.”